Atsuhiko Mori

-Atsuhiko Mori (森 敦彦, Mori Atsuhiko) is a former Japanese professional football player who played as a goalkeeper, most notably with Yokohama Flügels from 1991–1997.
+Atsuhiko Mori (森 敦彦, Mori Atsuhiko) is a former Japanese professional football player.
+He played as a goalkeeper, most notably with Yokohama Flügels from 1991 to 1997.

 Playing career

 Yokohama Flugels (1991–1997)

 Mori was born in Hyogo Prefecture on May 31, 1972.
 After graduating from high school, he joined All Nippon Airways (later renamed to Yokohama Flügels) in 1991.
 Upon the clubs election to the J League as founding members in 1993, Mori was the club's regular goalkeeper and became recognisable and popular for his dreadlocked hair among the club's supporters, who nicknamed him "Reggae-kun".
-He kept 5 clean sheets in the inaugural J League season as the Flügels finished 6th, reached the semi-finals of the J League Cup, and won the 1993 Emperor's Cup, as well as the 1994–95 Asian Cup Winners' Cup, with his performances eventually leading to talks of a national team call-up, however, Mori's career ground to a halt on August 12, 1995 after an incident during a 6-0 loss to Urawa Red Diamonds.
-Dissatisfied with the referee, Mori intentionally barged his shoulder against the official and was subsequently sent off and handed a three month suspension, during which rookie goalkeeper Seigo Narazaki took his place in goal and eventually became the favoured #1 for the Flügels.
+He kept 5 clean sheets in the inaugural J League season as the Flügels finished 6th, reached the semi-finals of the J League Cup, and won the 1993 Emperor's Cup, as well as the 1994–95 Asian Cup Winners' Cup, with his performances eventually leading to talks of a national team call-up, however, Mori's career ground to a halt on August 12, 1995, after an incident during a 6–0 loss to Urawa Red Diamonds.
+Dissatisfied with the referee, Mori intentionally barged his shoulder against the official and was subsequently sent off and handed a three-month suspension, during which rookie goalkeeper Seigo Narazaki took his place in goal and eventually became the favoured #1 for the Flügels.